 \section{Introduction}

-The PDE approach to mirror symmetry is a very well-developed subject.
-On the other hand, the Lagrangian Floer theory developed by Fukaya-Oh-Ohta-Ono \cite{FOOO_I, FOOO_II, FOOO1, FOOO2} gives a geometric approach to study mirror symmetry.
-The purpose of this paper is to relate these two completely different approaches in the case of compact toric manifolds.
-By doing so, we obtain an open analogue of closed-string mirror symmetry discovered by Candelas-de la Ossa-Green-Parkes \cite{candelas91}.
-Namely, under mirror symmetry, the computation of open Gromov-Witten invariants is transformed to a PDE problem of solving Picard-Fuchs equations.
+The PDE approach to mirror symmetry of toric manifolds is a very well-developed subject, see for example \cite{givental98} and \cite{LLY3}.
+More recently, the Lagrangian Floer theory developed by Fukaya-Oh-Ohta-Ono \cite{FOOO_I, FOOO_II, FOOO1, FOOO2} gives a geometric approach to study mirror symmetry for toric manifolds.
+The purpose of this paper is to relate these two seemingly different approaches in the case of compact toric manifolds.
+By doing so, we obtain an open analogue of the closed-string mirror symmetry discovered by Candelas-de la Ossa-Green-Parkes \cite{candelas91}.
+Namely, under mirror symmetry, the computation of open Gromov-Witten (GW) invariants is transformed into a PDE problem of solving Picard-Fuchs equations.